murphycj/AGFusion/README.md

 ### Basic Usage

-You just need to provide the two fusion gene partners (gene symbol or Ensembl ID), their predicted fusion junctions in genomic coordinates, and the genome build.
+You just need to provide the two fusion gene partners (gene symbol, Ensembl ID, or Entrez gene ID), their predicted fusion junctions in genomic coordinates, and the genome build.
+You can also specify certain transcripts with Ensembl transcript ID or RefSeq ID

 Example usage from the command line: